d6t/d6t-python/README.md

 ### What can it do?

 * Fast pd.to_sql() for postgres and mysql
-* Quickly check and fix data schema changes eg added/missing/renamed columns
+* Check and fix schema problems like added/missing/renamed columns
-* Export messy Excel files to clean CSV
+* Load and process messy Excel files

 Learn more at [https://github.com/d6t/d6tstack](https://github.com/d6t/d6tstack)